kengwit/numgeo-hardening-soil-bricks/docs/validation/index.md

 # Validation

-Three element-test comparisons validate this implementation: two against published external references (for the base mechanism and for the BRICK extension), and one cross-checking the Abaqus UMAT interface against the parent code, numgeo, it was extracted from.
+The verification suite combines three element-test comparisons with one axisymmetric boundary-value benchmark.
+Two element tests compare the constitutive response against published external references, while the remaining examples cross-check the Abaqus UMAT interface against the parent code, numgeo, first at material-point level and then in a spatially non-uniform finite-element analysis.

 <div class="hsb-grid" markdown>